Superspace formulation of exotic supergravities in six dimensions

 \centerline{\twelvehelvbold Martin Cederwall}

 -1cm

 \centerline{\it Department of Physics} \centerline{\it Chalmers University of Technology} \centerline{\it SE 412 96 Gothenburg, Sweden}

 {\narrower \underbar{Abstract:} We provide a linearised superfield description of the exotic non-metric $N=(4,0)$ supergravity in $D=6$, by using a pure spinor superfield formalism.
-The basic field $\Psi$ is a ghost number 2 scalar, transforming in the same R-symmetry module as the tensor fields. }
+The basic field $\Psi$ is a ghost number 2 scalar, transforming in the same R-symmetry module as the tensor fields.
+Partial results for the $N=(3,1)$ model are presented. }

 \font\xxtt=cmtt6

 \vtop{\baselineskip=.6\baselineskip\xxtt \line{\hrulefill} \catcode`\@=11 \line{email: martin.cederwall@chalmers.se } \catcode`\@=\active }

 \eject